 Section 3.
 Terms of Office

-The term of office will be two years, with the exception of the Treasurer which will be a three-year position.
+The term of office will be one year, with the exception of the Treasurer which will be a three-year position.

 Section 4.
 Vacancies

 Any vacancy on the Executive Board may be filled by appointment by a majority of the remaining members of the Board, with the exception of the Chair, as governed by Article IV, Section 3.
 Any such appointment shall become effective immediately and shall be approved by a majority vote of the membership at the next regular meeting.